 Tip 2.
 Equipment

 For a brilliant painting, expensive paints are not always needed.
-Therefore, do not set the goal of buying expensive equipment, especially if you do not have a complete understanding of macro photography.
-To get an interesting shot, a budget lens, a simple macro ring, or even an ordinary compact camera is enough.
+Therefore, do not set the goal of buying expensive equipment, especially if you do not fully understand macro photography.
+A budget lens, a simple macro ring, or even an ordinary compact camera is enough to get an interesting shot.

 Tip 3.
 Experiment